Ivan Vukomanović

-Ivan Vukomanović (Иван Вукомановић; born 19 June 1977) is a Serbian professional football manager and former player who was recently the head coach of Indian Super League club Kerala Blasters.
+Ivan Vukomanović (Иван Вукомановић; born 19 June 1977) is a Serbian professional football manager and former player who is the head coach of Slovenian PrvaLiga club NK Radomlje.

 Playing career

 Vukomanović played as a defender during his playing days.
 He was also used as a defensive midfielder.
 He started his professional career at Serbian club FK Sloboda Užice.
 Vukomanović later played for Obilić, where he won the 1997–98 First League of FR Yugoslavia title.
 Vukomanović then moved to the Ligue 1 side Bordeaux.
 With the French club, he won the 1998–99 French Division 1.
 Throughout his career, he played for several top tier clubs, which includes the Serbian side Red Star Belgrade, Bundesliga’s FC Köln, Belgian side Royal Antwerp F.C. and Russian club FC Dynamo Moscow.
 With Red Star Belgrade, he had won the 1999–2000 and 2000–01 season of First League of FR Yugoslavia along with the FR Yugoslavia Cup in 2000.
 Vukamanovic fully retired from professional football in 2011 at the age of 34.
 At the national level, he had represented FR Yugoslavia national under-21 football team.